Superman (DC Extended Universe): Arriving on Earth

-In 1980, Kal-El is the first Kryptonian born by natural means in many generations.
-His parents, Jor-El and Lara-El unsuccessfully fight to save their planet Krypton from inevitable destruction due to the Kryptonians' reckless usage of the planet's resources and must also defend against a plot by General Zod.
-With no means to save the planet, Jor-El and Lara infuse Kal with a codex containing the genetic information for future Kryptonian births, before sending him to Earth on a pre-programmed starship.
-They deduce that their son will develop great powers on Earth and will "become a god to them."
+On February 29, 1980, Kal-El is the first Kryptonian born by natural means in many generations.
+His parents, Jor-El and Lara fight to save their planet Krypton from impending destruction due to the Kryptonians' reckless usage of the planet's resources.
+Jor-El becomes the first Kryptonian aware of the planet's impending destruction but his concerns are dismissed by the oblivious and irrational ruling council.

+Jor-El and Lara must also defend against a plot by General Zod to seize control of the planetary government.
+With no means to avoid the destruction of the planet, Jor-El and Lara infuse the DNA of their son with a codex containing the genetic information for future Kryptonian births, before sending him to Earth on a pre-programmed starship.
+They deduce that their son will develop great powers on Earth and will "become a god" to Earth-native humans.

 Kal is discovered by Jonathan and Martha Kent in Smallville, Kansas upon crash-landing on Earth and subsequently raised as their adoptive son, Clark Kent.

 As a child, Clark becomes isolated as a result of developing superhuman powers which he tries to hide from others, but one incident sees him single-handedly lift a school bus carrying his classmates from sinking into a river.
 He learns his true origins from Jonathan, who urges him to keep his powers hidden.
 In 1997, Jonathan dies in a tornado while refusing to let Clark rescue him, as that might reveal Clark to the world before he's ready.
 Burdened with guilt and looking for a new purpose in his life, Clark leaves to travel the world for several years under various aliases.